fredemmott/magic_args/docs/features/encoding.md

 *magic_args* includes 3 implementations of `make_utf8_argv(argc, argv)`:

-- The default implementation on Linux and macOS: this will raise an error if the locale (as defined by the environment variables and system settings) is UTF-8
+- The default implementation on Linux and macOS: this will return an error if the locale (as defined by the environment variables and system settings) is not compatible with UTF-8
 - `<magic_args/windows.hpp>`: this converts encodings using Windows-only functions, via `<Windows.h>`
 - `<magic_args/iconv.hpp>`: this uses libiconv (generally part of libc on Linux) to convert between encodings.
 If you use this header on macOS, you will need to also link against the iconv library.